SajivKKumar/AboutMe/README.md

 ### Hi there, I'm Sajiv!
-- 🔭 I’m currently working on learning Java and starting my own projects
+-  I’m currently learning Java and working on personal projects.
-- 🌱 I’m currently learning Java
+-  I’m interested in AI and Machine Learning!
-- 📫 How to reach me: supremefantasticaldragonlord@gmail.com
+-  How to reach me: sajivkkumar@gmail.com
-- 😄 Pronouns: he/him
+-  Pronouns: he/him
-- ⚡ Fun fact: I like frogs